themanoftalent/Cplusplus/README.md

 ## License

 Specify the license under which your project is distributed.
-For example, if it's under the MIT License, include the license text in this section.
+For example, include the license text in this section if it's under the MIT License.

-## Credits

-Acknowledge and give credit to any individuals or organizations whose code or resources you used in your project.

 ------------